xavenna/stellar-enigma/tutorial.md

  * c - Class.
 String - Which object class to use.
  * te - Text.
 String - Text argument for object.

+ These files can me edited uwing the editor (use ```make editor``` to build it)

 ### menus.txt
 menus.txt describes the menus used within the game.
 It uses the stellar object format.\
 Each entry describes a single menu.

-### default.tm
+### texturemap files.
-default.tm is the texturemap.
+Explor format. default.tm is used by default.

 This specifies each texture used, and assigns it an internal name.
 Uses the explor format.\
 Each entry contains the internal name, image to source from, and the size and offset of the subrectangle to use